bogoware/Monads/README.md

 chaining operations in a functional manner.
 This becomes particularly useful when dealing with operations that can optionally return a value, such as querying a database.

+Because `Maybe<T>` models the presence or absence of reference values, most of its fluent APIs are constrained to `class` types.
+Value types can be wrapped in a `Maybe<T>` when the flow eventually maps to a reference type, but composition across value types is intentionally limited to keep null-safety semantics predictable.

 The implicit conversion from `Nullable<T>` to `Maybe<T>` allows for lifting `Nullable<T>` values to `Maybe<T>` values and utilizing `Maybe<T>` methods for chaining operations.